-See Mrs. Kellie Frias in the Learning Resource Center for more information or call (808)313-5534 or email: kellie.frias@k12.hi.us
+See Mrs. Kellie Frias in N103 for more information or call (808)313-5534 or email: kellie.frias@k12.hi.us

 Which Dual Credit Program is right for me?

 The comparison chart below might help you to make that decision.
 And remember, if you have any questions, please see your counselor!